seblessa/Seblessa/README.md

 ## Workstation

-💻 My main working station is a MacBook Pro M1 13", which provides a powerful environment for my coding and data analysis tasks.
+💻 My main working station is a MacBook Pro M1 13", which provides a powerful environment for my coding and researching tasks.

 ## Terminal and Shell Theme